Ketogenic Dieting: Is it right for you?

 The ‘Keto Flu’ is a common experience for people embarking on a keto regimen.
 Your body may present flu-like symptoms that usually subside in a week or so.
 This adjustment period can also occur when the keto diet is no longer followed, as your body is adjusting to its energy source.

-I will be your guide to create a food life plan that fits with your resources; both time and budget, and brings your wellness goals home.
-Contact me for a complimentary conversation and find out if my approach is a fit for you.
+EatRight-LiveWell™ offers a holistic system to guide you to create a food life plan that fits with your resources; both time and budget, and brings your wellness goals home.
+Schedule a complimentary conversation to ask your Qs and see if the EatRight-LiveWell™ system is a fit for you.

 This article is for informational purposes only.
 It is not intended to treat, diagnose, cure, or prevent disease.
 This article has not been reviewed by the FDA.
 Always consult with your primary care Physician or Naturopathic Doctor before making any significant changes to your health and wellness routine.